This is a link to the post where I have pictures and descriptions of what I did. Recipe credit NY Times. I made my own changes.

 Rinse lentils.
 Put them in a pot and add 8 cups water and bay leaves.
 Bring to a boil over high heat, add a large pinch of salt, then reduce heat to a simmer.
 Cook with lid ajar for about 20 minutes.
 Add potato pieces and cook 15 more minutes.
 Turn off heat.
 Do not drain.

 Put 3 tablespoons olive oil in a large soup pot over medium-high heat.
-When the oil is wavy, add leeks and chopped onion and stir to coat.
+When the oil is wavy, add leeks, chopped onion and optional sausage and stir to coat.
 Season with salt and pepper.
-Let cook, low heat, covered, until soft, about 5 to 8 minutes.
+Let cook, low heat, covered, until cooked, about 5 to 8 minutes.
 Turn heat to medium, stir in chopped garlic, thyme, paprika and cayenne.
 Stir 1 minute, until fragrant.

 Add the chopped tomato.
 Let everything simmer for a few minutes.
 Pour potatoes and lentils, along with the cooking water, into the pot.
 Add more water if needed.